leapt/im-bundle/docs/usage.rst

 In entities
 -----------

-If you need to alter an uploaded image, you can add annotations on the file public property from your entity
+If you need to alter an uploaded image, you can add attributes on the file public property from your entity

 .. code-block:: php